zserge/zserge.github.io/src/blog/kotlin.md

 	}

-Semicolons are not needed anymore, methods are functions inside classes, inherintance looks a bit different as well as super calls.
+Semicolons are not needed anymore, methods are functions inside classes, inheritance looks a bit different as well as super calls.

 Interesting part here is `savedInstanceState : Bundle?`.
 Question mark means a null-safe type.
 Also, parameter name is not recommended to be changed, since